 The Latin or botanical name for kava is Piper Methysticum.
 This translates as ‘intoxicating pepper.’
 In truth, kava has many names.
-This kava plant terminology glossary was created for anyone wanting to learn about the kava plant and to understand the terminology related to buying and drinking kava.
+This kava plant terminology glossary was created for anyone wanting to learn all about the kava plant and to understand the terminology related to buying and drinking kava.
 A handy kava plant reference guide, it provides definitions and explanations of terms that will help you to quickly become fully versed in the kava drinking lingo.

 Piper Methysticum originates from the South Pacific islands where it has many different names.
 Here are some of the more common names for kava along with their associated islands.

 – KavaKava or Kava (Tonga and Marquesa, now widespread)